Fitness Volt

 4. Cable hammer curls

-As well as working your biceps, cable hammer curls hit your brachialis and brachioradialis muscles.
+Besides working the biceps brachii, cable hammer curls hit the brachialis and brachioradialis muscles.
 Located in your upper forearm/lower humerus, these small but crucial muscles will make your forearms thicker and help push your biceps up to make them look bigger.
-You can do hammer curls with dumbbells, but the cable variation maybe even more effective because of the constant tension on your muscles.

 How to do it: